JAC-CS-Game-Programming-Fall22/6-Pokemon/README.md

 There are a few new additions to the `Pokemon` class to implement an experience system.

+- `Pokemon::experienceFromLevel(level)`: Uses the [_medium fast_ leveling formula](https://bulbapedia.bulbagarden.net/wiki/Experience#Experience_at_each_level) to determine how much experience is required to reach the provided `level`.
 - `Pokemon::constructor()`: Three new fields have been added for experience:
-  - `targetExperience`: How much experience the Pokémon needs to level up.
-  - `currentExperience`: How much experience the Pokémon currently has.
   - `levelExperience`: How much experience it took to get to the Pokémon's current level.
 This is used to calculate the experience delta that the experience gauge displays during battle.
-- `Pokemon::experienceFromLevel(level)`: Uses the [_medium fast_ leveling formula](https://bulbapedia.bulbagarden.net/wiki/Experience#Experience_at_each_level) to determine how much experience is required to reach the passed in `level`.
+    - Example: It takes `experienceFromLevel(3) === 27` experience to get a Pokémon to level 3.
+  - `currentExperience`: How much experience the Pokémon currently has.
+    - Example: A level 3 Pokémon has at least `experienceFromLevel(3) === 27` experience.
+If they then defeat a Pokémon in battle and gain 10 experience, they will have a total of 37 current experience.
+  - `targetExperience`: How much experience the Pokémon needs to level up.
+    - Example: A level 3 Pokémon needs `experienceFromLevel(3 + 1) === 64` experience to level up.
 - `Pokemon::levelUp()`: Increments the Pokémon's level, calculates new `levelExperience` and `targetExperience` values, and increases the stats of the Pokémon.
-- `Pokemon::calculateExperienceToAward(opponent)`: Once an opponent is defeated, this function calculates the amount of experience the Pokémon will receive based on [this simplified gain formula](https://bulbapedia.bulbagarden.net/wiki/Experience#Gain_formula).
+- `Pokemon::calculateExperienceToAward(opponent)`: Once an opponent Pokémon is defeated, this function calculates the amount of experience the player Pokémon will receive based on [this simplified gain formula](https://bulbapedia.bulbagarden.net/wiki/Experience#Gain_formula).

-Next, `BattlePanel` is now `Battle/PlayerPanel` and `Battle/OpponentPanel` since now we have to display different information in the `BattleState` depending on the player's Pokémon and the opponent's Pokémon.

-- `Pokemon::getHealthMeter()`: Gets the string that represents the Pokémon's current health.
 - `Pokemon::getExperienceMeter()`: This is where we use `targetExperience`, `levelExperience`, and `currentExperience` to display the proper delta to the player so that they know now much experience their Pokémon needs to level up.

 `BattleTurnState` now has two additional functions to handle experience points after a victory in battle.